 - 2015 – Five patients received a total of $502 million from DePuy for problems with the Pinnacle Ultramet implant.

 - 2016 – Six patients alleged that Johnson & Johnson covered up problems with its hip implants.
 The company had to pay more than $1 billion to the patients.

 Lawsuits for faulty hip replacements seek a wide range of damages, from suffering and pain to the cost of corrective surgeries.
 Frequent complaints which may serve as the cornerstone of a producer’s liability include:

 - False claims of durability and superiority to competitor devices

 Did you suffer complications from an artificial hip?

-While any implant surgery has its risks, the cases illustrated above are beyond the scope of normal complications.
-Even though the manufacturers have discontinued or recalled many of these implant models, the symptoms may take years to manifest in patients who already have these implants.
+While any implant surgery has its own risks, the cases exemplified above are beyond the scope of ordinary complications.
+Although the manufacturers have discontinued or recalled many of those implant versions, the symptoms can take a while to manifest in patients that have these implants.

-If you experienced any of the complications listed on this page and have or had a metal-on-metal hip implant, you might be eligible to file a claim for damages.
+If you experienced some of these complications listed on this page and have had a metal-on-metal hip implant, you may be qualified to submit a claim for damages.
 For more information on your rights to file a lawsuit, call (914) 200-0013 to find a lawyer who can help.